Silybum marianum: Distribution and habitat

-Silybum marianum being pollinated by Bombus muscorum in Colchester, England.

 Silybum marianum is native from around the Mediterranean and much of Europe to Central Asia and India; in Africa it reaches as far south as Ethiopia.
 It is possibly native near the coast of southeast England.
 S. marianum has been widely introduced outside its natural range, for example into North America, Hawaii, Australia, New Zealand, and Colombia where it is considered an invasive weed.
 It also spreads invasively in almost all of Europe as a consequence of field cultivation.

 Silybum marianum establishes itself in sunny, warm ruderal meadows in regularly disturbed places such as rubble deposits, at the foot of south-exposed walls or villages and on urban fallow land or on cattle pastures.
 However, it does not prefer dry, stony soils.

 Milk thistle has been potentially observed to modify fire regimes in its invasive range.
 Its invasion into new habitats may also be encouraged by fire.

 Cultivation

 Milk thistle is an adaptive crop with low requirements.
 It is mainly cultivated as a medicinal plant but it is also sometimes used as a food source.
 It's mainly cultivated in Europe but also in Asia and North America.
 Milk thistle is a biennial plant, it is normally grown as an annual plant, which simplifies cultivation.
 When the main requirements of the plant are met, then the milk thistle will blossom in the first year.

 Milk thistle has low soil nutrient requirements and is drought resistant.
 The optimal pH ranges from 5.5 to 7.6, but a wide range is acceptable.
 The seeds are directly sown into the soil with a sowing depth of 1 to 1.5 cm.
-For germination, a minimal temperature of 2 °C is needed.
+For germination, a minimal temperature of 2 C is needed.
 Sowing can be done in Autumn or in Spring, depending on the climate conditions.
 Row spacing is between 40 and 75 cm with a plant space of about 25 cm in the rows.
 Fertilization is not necessarily needed because of the low nutrient requirements.
 A standard fertilization rate of 50 kg nitrogen, 30 kg phosphorus and 60 kg potassium per hectare is applied before sowing, to improve yields.
 Harvest normally occurs in July or August.
 Since the flower heads do not ripen evenly, optimal harvest time is about a fortnight after 50% of the flower heads are dry.
 For harvesting a common cereal combine harvester can be used.
 In Poland, average yields are 1230 kg per ha with an average silymarin content of 26.5 kg per ha.